2020 Eastern Freeway truck crash: Truck company

-After an 18-month investigation, the truck company Connect Logistics were charged with category one and two offences under Heavy Vehicle National Law.
-The two owners of the company appeared in Parramatta Court on September 28, 2021.
+After an 18-month investigation, the truck company Connect Logistics was charged with category one and two offences under heavy vehicle national law.
+The two owners of the company appeared in Parramatta Court on 28 September 2021.
 Category one offences have a maximum penalty of $300,000 and five years jail for an individual and $3m for a corporation.
-Category two offences carry a maximum penalty of $150,000 for an individual and $1.5m for a corporation.
+Category two offences carry a maximum penalty of $150,000 for an individual and $1.5 million for a corporation.
 Singh's boss, Simiona Tuteru, was charged with more than 70 offences in relation to the fatal incident.
 The police allege that Tuteru should have not allowed Singh to drive on the day of the accident due to his fatigue.
-Compliance operations after the incident resulted in several vehicles fleet being issued with infringements, and two heavy vehicles with major defects.
+Compliance operations after the incident resulted in several vehicles being issued with infringements, and two heavy vehicles with major defects.

 In October 2022, prosecutors dropped manslaughter accusations against trucking boss Simiona Tuteru, who was charged with four counts of manslaughter.
 Rather, he faced four heavy vehicle charges.
+In March 2023 all remaining charges against Tuteru were put on hold permanently, with the judge describing the case as a misuse of the court process and criticising the prosecution for acting oppressively and unfairly in the handling of the case.

 Tributes

-On the day after the crash, Victoria police, including the staff department, gathered at the Victoria Police Academy on the site's parade ground to pay tribute to the deceased officers, with a minute’s silence.
+On the day after the crash, Victoria police, including the staff department, gathered at the Victoria Police Academy on the site's parade ground to pay tribute to the deceased officers, with a minute's silence.
 Flowers were also placed at the Boroondara police station, which is proximate to the crash site.
-In a news conferences, Australian prime minister Scott Morrison thanked Victoria police, whilst uttering his condolences.
+In a news conference, Australian Prime Minister Scott Morrison thanked Victoria police, whilst offering his condolences.
 Melbourne's mayor, Sally Capp, organised for the flags to be raised at half-mast, and as well as the Melbourne Town Hall to display in blue as a gesture of respect.
 Police forces from the country and as well as those overseas paid tribute to the victims.